Science and Engineering Investigation Awards

 This competition encourages interest in science and engineering through authentic learning experiences that enable students to solve real-world problems.

-Participating in the Awards not only provides an opportunity for actively learning about science inquiry and engineering design in real life contexts, but also for gaining valuable life skills in reasoning, communication, presentation, project planning and delivery, and team work.
+Participating in the Awards not only provides an opportunity to actively use scientific inquiry or engineering design, but also to develop valuable skills in reasoning, communication, presentation, project planning and delivery, and working as part of a team.